HaedronResearch/TimeBars.jl/RATIONALE.md

 So the notion of this package is really simple.
 A `Bar` is a named set of values (could be represented by a `NamedTuple`).
 For example, an OHLC (open, high, low, close) bar.
 When a (unique) index is attached to a `Bar`, we get `IndexedBar`.

 Under this we have, `SeriesBar`, that is an ordinal (sequential) indexed `Bar`.
 All it needs is to have some field(s) that have ordinal value (i.e. a bunch of `SeriesBar`s could be sorted by that subset).
-For time series, this is obviously the timestamp, but technically this could be subtyped for other purposes (e.g. a value changing over space).
+For time series, this is the timestamp, however this could be subtyped for other purposes (e.g. a value changing over space).

-Think of a mathematical [process](https://en.wikipedia.org/wiki/Stochastic_process).
-The ordinal value is the value of an index set for that set of bars, e.g. a time index set for a time series.
-I thought about using `Process` in the name for this type, but I think `SeriesBar` is less confusing.
-Technically, the process is the actual mathematical specification rather than realizations of that process, which is what `SeriesBar` is.

 Subtyping `SeriesBar`, we have `TimeSeriesBar`.
 This is a `SeriesBar` whose index set is some kind of time measurement.
 As the name suggests, a set of these is some kind of time series.
 In many cases, this ordinal value will be a subtype of `Dates.TimeType`, but there may be many other time series ordinal representations.
 Best to keep it general and not specify.
-Also a TimeSeriesBar doesn't imply a regular sampling frequency, just that it's indexed by time.
+Also a `TimeSeriesBar` doesn't imply a regular sampling frequency, just that it's indexed by time.

 Below `TimeSeriesBar` there is `TimeTypeBar` which does imply a `Dates.TimeType` is part of the indexing values.

-## Using TimeBars
-To use these types, you subtype one of these abstract types and define the `TimeBars.index` method for your subtype.
-Of course you may define or override methods for your subtype.
-A simple example is in `src/bar/concrete/ohlc.jl`.

-## Single and Multi Index
-For a single index bar series, `index` is simple to define; it is just returns the index column.

-Sometimes we may want multi column indices.
-For now, I accomplish this with `NamedTuple` of a subset of columns.
-StructArrays work well with NamedTuple element types, so I think this works fine.
-The `index` function needs to define the unique index of the time series bars.
-The multi index functionality is something I am still working out, so how this works may change in the future (for example, using a separate type for the index part of an `IndexedBar`).

 ## Functionality
 * deduplication